Portfoligno/Stateful-Cartesian-Stream/README.md

 Stateful Cartesian Streams
 ===
-A poor man's for-comprehension (as in Scala) or do-notation (as in Haskell) for synchronous computation in Java.
+A poor man's for-comprehension (as in Scala) or do-notation (as in Haskell) for stream composition in Java.

 For Kotlin users, [Λrrow](https://arrow-kt.io/docs/patterns/monad_comprehensions/) is a better alternative.